 - a.
-Foot thongs, flip-flops, beach sandals, Crocs and slippers. - b.
+Foot thongs, flip-flops, beach sandals, Crocs, slippers and any shoe that looks like a slipper. - b.
 Sunglasses-we want to see your beautiful eyes. - c.
-Bonnets and Velcro wraps.
+Bonnets and Velcro wraps. - d.
+White scrubs.

 Future Professionals who fail to comply with the Future Professional dress code may be coached and may receive an advisory.